jmurphyjr/cooperstown/README.md

 ## Installation

-To utilize this application, perform the following visit :
+To utilize this application, visit http://jmurphyjr.github.io/cooperstown/

+To review the source code and maintain the application perform the following:

   1. Clone this repository: `git clone git@github.com:jmurphyjr/cooperstown.git'
   2. Execute: cd cooperstown or whichever directory the repo was cloned to